Online Business Resources

 LeadPages: If you want to create simple and beautiful opt-in pages and sales pages, this is the system to do it just 5-10 minutes.
 I’ve been using LeadPages to create webinar invitations, opt-in pages, and thank you pages in my business and I can’t recommend it enough.
 It’s great especially if you’re not techy but you like things to look professional!

-AccessAlly: If your business runs on Infusionsoft, and you plan to release more than one digital product or online course… then you need AccessAlly.
+AccessAlly: If your business runs on Infusionsoft, Keap, Ontraport, ActiveCampaign, ConvertKit, or Drip, and you plan to release more than one digital product or online course… then you need AccessAlly.
 You can set up several online courses inside one simple members area, and bring in the affiliate referral details, client payment, and so much more all under one roof.

-Google Analytics: Ahhh, if there is one free tool I can’t live without it’s this one.
-Having Google Analytics installed on your WordPress site means you’ll know who is coming to your website, how long they stay, where they came from, and whether they joined your list and bought or not.
-This is all priceless information!
+Fathom Analytics: Ahhh, if there is one tool I can’t live without it’s this one.
+I’ve since stopped using Google Analytics and switched to Fathom.
+It means you’ll know who is coming to your website, how long they stay, where they came from, and whether they joined your list and bought or not.
+This is all priceless information, and using Fathom means we’re also valuing the privacy of our visitors!

 Online Business Resources For Email Marketing & Shopping Carts